 4. Minty Hot Cocoa.
 Pour 1 tablespoon peppermint liqueur into mug.
 Fill mug with hot cocoa.
 Top with whipped cream and crushed peppermint candy.
 Serve with a candy cane.
 View & Print Minty Hot Chocolate Recipe

 5. Peppermint Kiss.
-Add 1 tablespoon peppermint liqueur to champagne flute.
+Add 1 tablespoon peppermint liqueur to a champagne flute.
 Fill with champagne or sparkling wine.
 Garnish with a small candy cane.

 View & Print Peppermint Kiss Recipe